Skip navigation EPAM

 Management, either delivery management or people management, means that there is always room for constant improvement.
 When managers have a positive mindset, they can see all the beauty of working towards optimizing processes and creating a more productive working environment.

 Thank you for the interview!
-In the end, could you share the most valuable professional lesson you have learned with EPAM?
+To close with, could you share the most valuable professional lesson you have learned with EPAM?